AstreaTSS/PYTHIAWebsite/docs/setup/gacha_setup.md

 As you can see, it already has the old fields populated in it - you'll be able to edit any property you want (including the name!).
 When you press submit, the item will be edited with the new properties.

-To remove an item, it's as simple as using `/gacha-manage remove-item` with the name of the item you want to delete.
+To delete an item, it's as simple as using `/gacha-manage delete-item` with the name of the item you want to delete.
 Notably, this removes it from all player's item lists, so be careful!

 ### Adding Items To/Removing Items From Players